-Lifestyling

-means an automated process of switching investment strategy as a policyholder approaches retirement, in a way that is designed to reduce the risk of a policyholder's retirement income falling.
+"Lifestyling" means an automated process of switching investment strategy as a policyholder approaches retirement, in a way that is designed to reduce the risk of a policyholder's retirement income falling.

-Transaction costs

-A combination of explicit and implicit costs included within the price at which a transaction (i.e. buying or selling an asset) takes place.
+"Transaction costs" means a combination of explicit and implicit costs included within the price at which a transaction (i.e. buying or selling an asset) takes place.